CDCgov/prime-simplereport/.github/pull_request_template.md

 ## Checklist for Author and Reviewer
 ### Accessibility
 - [ ] Any large changes have been run through Deque manual testing
-- [ ] All changes have passed Lighthouse verification
+- [ ] All changes have run through the Deque automated testing

 ### Design
 - [ ] Any UI/UX changes have a designer as a reviewer, and changes have been approved